abbyazari/vSWIM/README.md

  - Performance estimates in the associated paper are based on cumulative distributions (e.g. all predictions within 2 days, all predictions within 10 days, which includes predictions within 2 days).
 Performance for estimates between 8 and 10 days from a recent measurement is not the same as the estimate reported for all day within 10 days.
 As a result, we do not recommend this proxy is used for event studies that are limited to only data (e.g. only 2-4 days, only 8-10 days etc) that is far from a recent measurement.
  - We do not reccomend upsampling (interpolating) hourly predictions to a lower time cadence, instead we direct users to running the model directly at the time cadence they desire.
  - Downsampling to lower time resolutions (i.e. 10 hour predictions from the 1 hour files) is a reasonable use of this model.

+## Funding

+This project has been supported by:
+- The MAVEN mission project; via NASA through the Mars Exploration Program and by grant NNH10CC04C to the University of Colorado and subsequent subcontract to Space Sciences
+Laboratory, University of California, Berkeley.
+- NASA’s AI / ML Use Case Program, grant 80NSSC21K1370.
+- Computation was enabled by the NSF Earth Cube Program under awards 1928406, 1928374.
+- The lead developer is currently supported by the Data Science Fellowship at the University of British Columbia through the Data Science Institute’s Postdoctoral Matching Fund.